frederic-perez/AmE-dictionary/data/dictionary.md

 __extravert__ _adj, n_ /ɛkstrəˌvɜːt/ A variant spelling of extrovert.
 __extreme unction__ _n_ _The King received extreme unction._
 __extremes__
-__extricate__ _v tr_ :nine::m: (extricated) To remove or free from complication, hindrance, or difficulty.
+__extricate__ _vt_ :nine::m: (extricated) To remove or free from complication, hindrance, or difficulty.
 To free or remove someone or something from an entanglement or difficulty. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _Rescue crews extricated him from the car._ _Firefighters extricated the passengers from the wreckage._
 __exudate<sup>1</sup>__ _n_ :astonished: An exuded substance.
 __exudate<sup>2</sup>__ _v_ Release (a liquid) in drops or small quantities. _Exude sweat through the pores._
 __exude__ _v_ :four::hammer:
-__exult__ _v intr_ :two: (Not to be confused with ‘exalt’) Rejoice exceedingly; delight; revel.
+__exult__ _vi_ :two: (Not to be confused with ‘exalt’) Rejoice exceedingly; delight; revel.
 __exuviate__ _v_ [:scroll: From Latin exuere (to take off)] Cast off hair, skin, horn, or feathers.
 __eye dropper__ _n_
 __eye mask__ _n_ (to sleep)